A war-deciding clash that may be a Final Battle

-The main difference is that these are set on the ground, at sea or in the air rather than in a vacuum, although space battles can fall into this depending on the point it is shown.
-These scenes also use many of the same methods used to create space battles such use of a lot of CGI and miniatures for distant shots with close ups of the main actors, extras and stuntmen doing all the physical work.
+Distinct from Space Battles in that not every battle in space is a Decisive one and not every Decisive Battle takes place in space.
+However, these scenes use many of the same methods - lots of extras, CGI, and miniatures for distant shots with close ups of the main actors, extras and stuntmen doing all the physical work.
 So this usually takes up a lot of the budget as the producers try to provide a thrilling and awesome setting for the audience to enjoy and tense up about.
-Historical battles are the exception as they required no special effects to work; unless being recreated for film or TV.
+Historical battles can be an exception as many require little post-production work to look decent, though they can always use a bit of sprucing up.
 As they are drawn from Real Life

-they certainly can qualify to be epic depending on the battle and circumstances.
+they certainly can qualify for epic-ness depending on the battle and its circumstances.

 The same clichés are also present as in the Space Battle